FinchCC/Discord-Spotifybot/README.md

 # Important:
 As this was speedcoded after the rythm ban, everything is just bodged together and a lot of things should probably be improved.
-But to get it working you need the victorian engine which you can get here: https://github.com/Yucked/Victoria
+But to get it working you need the victorian framework which you can get here: https://github.com/Yucked/Victoria

 And you also need a api key for the spotify playlist search api, which is also free: https://rapidapi.com/shekhar1000.sc/api/unsa-unofficial-spotify-api